PoeBlu/lono/docs/_docs/configsets/debugging.md

 ## Where are the Logs?

-Knowing where the cfn-init related logs are can save a ton of time.
+Knowing where the cfn-init related logs are can also save a ton of time.

 Path | Description
 --- | ---